Charitable Giving in 2021

 Asbury University continues to move forward with our mission of educating and equipping the next generation of servant-leaders who desire to impact the world for Christ.

-In response to the current situation, Congress recently enacted several tax law changes.
+In response to the current financial challenges the nation is facing due to the pandemic, Congress has enacted several tax law changes.
 The information below offers resources to help you with your tax planning and to offer some ideas for you to consider if you are thinking about making a gift in support of our mission during this time.

 Donor Advised Funds